functionaldude/realtime-chat/MESSAGING_SERVICE.md

 have a `ChannelSubscription` with the [Message](CHAT_DATABASE.md#message)'s `sortScore` in the range.
 If yes, the message is loaded and sent via an [UpdateMessages](#update-messages) command to the client.

+## Channel cache

+Because a [Channel](CHAT_DATABASE.md#channel) rarely changes, the server caches the channels in memory to save DB IO and load time.